-Our days are too filled with the rational, practical & expected.
-Cirque du Soleil brings you that which has never existed.
-Makes you feel things you’ve never felt.
-Helps you see the world upside down, if only to appreciate it all right side up.
-We create entertainment that defies conformity, because deep down, we are a bunch of rule breakers and moment makers who want to do, see, feel, and try EVERYTHING!
-Together we’re building a more audacious world, because life can always use a little more folly.
+Our days are too filled with the rational, practical, and expected.
+Cirque du Soleil brings you that which has never existed, makes you feel things you’ve never felt, and helps you see the world upside down—if only to appreciate it right side up.
+We create entertainment that defies conformity because, deep down, we are a bunch of rule-breakers and moment-makers who want to do, see, feel, and try EVERYTHING!
+Together, we’re building a more audacious world because life can always use a little more folly.

 In 1984, a modest troupe of jugglers, dancers, fire breathers, and musicians took to the streets of Baie-Saint-Paul, a charming village on the shores of the St. Laurent River near Quebec City.